kavedaa/kavedaa.github.io/auto-ui-generation/auto-ui-generation.md

 *"A given instance without type or context parameters is initialized on-demand, the first time it is accessed.
 If a given has type or context parameters, a fresh instance is created for each reference."*

 This means that if we have several `String` elements in our case class, only one `given Editor[String]` will be created.
-This is clearly not what we want, since there then also will be only one `TextField` shared by those element.
+This is clearly not what we want, since there then also will be only one `TextField` shared by those elements.
 Instead, we want to create a fresh instance of `Editor[String]` for each reference.

 We can achieve that by using a dummy context parameter.
 With some clever naming, it also reads quite well: